The Purple Pearl. Interview with Yuka Honda

 Yuka Honda is a beautiful woman and a music genius.
 She lives in Manhattan, her work is melancholic and hopeless, yet optimistic and refreshing.
 She has collaborated with such artists as Sean Lennon, The Beastie boys, Michel Gondry, John Zorn or Dougie Bowne.
 Even though the list easily gets endless, she found the time in 1994 to form Cibo Matto.
 Honda is the kind of creature that deeply influences humans and elevates people to the highest state.
 She whispers wisdom and insinuates strength in the most relevant manner.
 She has an uncanny way of understanding people’s dreams.
 She is hypnotizing.
 Her smell is like lavender after a silly rain and her movements are lunar and childish.
 Her penetrating gaze could seem malicious, was it not so disarming and all the while dressing in purple like a velvet rainbow.
-Editor Sophie Caby went deep under cover, in order to bring us the details, she lived with Yuka Honda for a year, click to read the dossier.
+Sophie Caby went deep under cover, in order to bring us the details, she lived with Yuka Honda for a year.

 Where did you grow up?
 Can you describe how it was like?